briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

         provisions that are applicable after making a stop at a stop sign.

-    3. _(3)_ Unless otherwise directed by a pedestrian signal indication as provided in [Section 313.05][] or other traffic control device, pedestrians facing a steady circular red or steady red arrow signal indication shall not enter the roadway.
+    3. _(3)_ Unless otherwise directed by a pedestrian signal indication as provided in [Section 313.05][CF Section 313.05] or other traffic control device, pedestrians facing a steady circular red or steady red arrow signal indication shall not enter the roadway.

     4. _(4)_ Local authorities by ordinance, or the Director of Transportation on State highways, may prohibit a right or a left turn against a steady red